- What is hypnosis?

 During the initial consultation I will be able to give you an indication of roughly how many sessions you may require.
 The actual number required will depend on you and the problem or issue.
 The model that I use enables change to happen quickly and the aim is to help you in the shortest time frame possible.

 - What happens during the initial consultation?

 The initial consultation is an opportunity for you and I to meet before treatment commences, for you to receive advice and information, and for us both to decide we feel comfortable working together.
 During the consultation we can agree goals and put together a treatment plan.
 I will offer you an explanation of how the brain works in relation to the problem you are seeking help for and an understanding of the conscious and subconscious regions of the brain, and how our thoughts, habits and behaviours are created.
 Usually no hypnosis will take place during the initial consultation; this normally begins in the next session.
-You will be given a complimentary CD to take away with you which will form an integral part of therapy.
-Hypnotherapy can bring about amazing results, however success is not guaranteed and full client commitment is required throughout treatment, which will include using this CD and following other recommendations I may give you.
+You will be given a complimentary MP3 to take away with you which will form an integral part of therapy.
+Hypnotherapy can bring about amazing results, however success is not guaranteed and full client commitment is required throughout treatment, which will include using this MP3 and following other recommendations I may give you.